enskyeing/Advent-of-Code-2024/README.md

 # Advent of Code Solutions 2024
-My 2024 Python Discord Advent of Code solutions!
+My 2024 Advent of Code solutions in Python!